DO YOU FEEL STUCK WITH YOUR DECOR

 They were stuck.
 Being stuck is a horrible feeling!
 Today let’s talk about what to do when you feel stuck with our decor.

 I think “feeling stuck” is hopeless and resigned.
 Feeling stuck does not move you forward or keep you motivated!
 We do not have to feel stuck with our decor.
-Here are some ways to get unstuck and start creating a home you love to live in!
+Here are some ways to get unstuck and start creating a home you love and are excited to decorate!

 Today I’m putting the best advice I have in a BIG post!
 I hope this helps to motivate you and get you moving towards decorating your home with what you love!

 Sometimes I can make a big mountain out of a molehill!
 Yes, believe it.

 Be thankful for a roof over your head, a bed to sleep in and food on the table.
 REALLY!
 Just take a step back, even though you can’t abide those jabot curtains and that plaid sofa anymore, just breathe.